muyjohno/HollowKnight.RandomizerMod/README.md

 - No more than 1 nail upgrade before claw or wings
 - No more than 3 nail upgrades before claw

+In Split Claw mode, obtain:
+- No more than 2 nail upgrades with only a single claw piece
+- Any number of nail upgrades with a single claw piece as well as wings

 ## Quality of Life

-- Salubra Notches: automatically gives you each Salubra charm notch upon acquiring the required number of charms
+- Salubra Notches: automatically gives you each Salubra charm notch upon acquiring the required number of charms.
-- Fast Grubfather: all unlocked grub geo rewards are given at once by Grubfather
+- Fast Grubfather: all unlocked grub geo rewards are given at once by Grubfather.
 - Early Geo: start the game with between 300 and 600 geo.
 - Extra Platforms: platforms in various places that prevent softlocks.
 For example, there are several platforms added to Ancient Basin to prevent having to quit-out after checking certain locations without vertical movement.
-- 1.2.2.1 Levers: Restores the larger hitboxes of levers from past patches, allowing them to sometimes be hit from the other side.
-Note that not all levers were fixable.
-Lever skips are never required in logic.
+- NPC Item Dialogue: certain checks (Cornifer maps, Nailmasters' nail arts, Nailmaster's Glory, Vengeful Spirit, Shade Soul, Descending Dark) will be given by the relevant NPCs instead of a shiny item on the ground.
 - Jiji Hints: trade a rancid egg for information on which areas contain which items.
 Hints are given for progression items, in the order that they were intended to be collected.
 Already obtained items are skipped.

 ## Randomization